yohasebe/wp2txt/README.md

                  --category, -g:   Show article category information
             --file-size, -f <i>:   Approximate size (in MB) of each output file (default: 10)
-                  --version, -v:   Print version and exit
+          -u, --num-threads=<i>:   Number of threads to be spawned (capped to the number of CPU cores; set 99 to spawn max num of threads) (default: 4) --version, -v:   Print version and exit
                      --help, -h:   Show this message